ShprAlex/SproutLife/README.md

 Hi, I'm [Alex Shapiro](https://twitter.com/shpralex).
 I became obsessed with creating Sprout Life in December 2015.

 My main motivation is to hack on something that's relatively small and self-contained.
 GOL can be written in 100 lines, and I thought that Sprout Life would not be much longer.
 It's turned out a bit bigger than I thought, but it's still a fun toy project.
-It's purpose is to look cool and be fun to talk about.
+It's appeal is that it is a game, a hobby project meant to look cool and be fun to talk about.

 I hope that others get involved with this project as well.
 I decided to start with a Java implementation because it's the language I'm most familiar with for designing the application.
 I think that current processors are fast enough to have Sprout Life run in a web browser using Javascript.